ArmDeveloperEcosystem/workshop-acm/instruqt/2-create/assignment.md

-# Build LLM Application and push to Azu∂e Container Registry
+# Build LLM Application and push to Azure Container Registry

 Now we need to ssh into our newly created virtual machine (VM), build our LLM application frontend and backend containers, and push those containers to our Azure Container Registry (ACR)